Tom Thomson: Artistic peak (1916–17)

 Over the following winter, encouragement from Harris, MacDonald and MacCallum saw Thomson move into the most productive portion of his career, with Thomson writing in a letter that he "got quite a lot done".
 Despite this, he did not submit any paintings to the OSA exhibition in the spring of 1917.
 It was during this time that he produced many of his most famous works, including The Jack Pine and The West Wind.
-Dr. MacCallum suggested that several canvas works were unfinished, including Woodland Waterfall, The Pointers and The Drive.
+MacCallum suggested that several canvas works were unfinished, including Woodland Waterfall, The Pointers and The Drive.
 Barker Fairley similarly described The West Wind as unfinished.
 Charles Hill has written that there are no reasons to believe Woodland Waterfall was unfinished.
 Similarly, while it has sometimes been suggested that The Drive was modified after Thomson's death, a reproduction from 1918 displays no discernible differences.

 Thomson returned to Canoe Lake at the beginning of April, arriving early enough to paint the remaining snow and the ice breaking up on the surrounding lakes.
 He had little money but wrote that he could manage for about a year.
 On April 28, 1917, he received a guide's licence.
 Unlike previous years, he remained at Mowat with Lieutenant Crombine and his wife, Daphne.
 Thomson invited Daphne Crombie to select something from his spring sketches as a gift, and she selected Path Behind Mowat Lodge.

 Besides the deep love he had come to develop for Algonquin Park, Thomson was beginning to show an eagerness to depict areas beyond the park and explore other northern subjects.
 In an April 1917 letter to his brother-in-law, he wrote that he was considering taking the Canadian Northern Railway west so he could paint the Canadian Rockies in July and August.
 A. Y. Jackson suggested Thomson would have travelled even further north, just as the other members of the Group of Seven eventually did.